IBM/unitxt/docs/docs/adding_dataset.rst

 Putting It All Together!
 ------------------------

 Now everything is ready to use the data!
-We use a standard recipe to load it with three in-context examples.
+We can load the dataset with three in-context examples.

 .. code-block:: python

-    from unitxt.standard import StandardRecipe
     from unitxt import load_dataset

-    recipe = StandardRecipe(
+    dataset = load_dataset(
         card='cards.wmt.en_de',
         num_demos=3, # The number of demonstrations for in-context learning demos_pool_size=100 # The size of the demonstration pool from which to sample the 5 demonstrations template_card_index=0 # Take the first template defined in the card )

-    dataset = load_dataset(recipe)

-Or even simpler with HuggingFace datasets:
+The dataset can also be loaded using HuggingFace dataset API:

 .. code-block:: python